jlink-blog/jlink-blog.github.io/_posts/2024-09-13-next-gen-pbt.md

      But parallelization to speed up run times is essential for improving the dev experience.

-  I will not write about implementation details today, but the [proof of concept](https://github.com/jqwik-team/jqwik2-poc/) shows that both aspects can be solved.
+  I will not write about implementation details today, but the [proof of concept](https://github.com/jqwik-team/jqwik2-poc/) shows that both weaknesses (and a fewer others) can be solved.

 - The current API of Jqwik builds on top of JUnit's Platform API, especially the concept of test engines.
-  This is a powerful abstraction which allows to control a property's lifecycle to a very find degree.
+  A _test engine_ is a powerful abstraction which allows to control a property's lifecycle to a very fine degree.
-  However, using an additional test engine, is a barrier to entry for the plain-old Java developer, who just wants to go on using the well-known `@Test` annotation.
+  However, using an additional test engine, is a barrier of entry for the plain-old Java developer, who just wants to go on using the well-known `@Test` annotation.
   Therefore, Jqwik 2 will also provide a more lightweight API that can be used with JUnit Jupiter - or any other testing framework.

 - The final part of the argument is that PBT could be about much more than just generating random values.
-  Some parts of Jqwik 1 already show this, but there is much more to explore.
+  Some parts of Jqwik 1 already show this, but there are new worlds to explore.
   This is what the rest of this article is about.

 ## Next Generation Property-Based Testing

 For me the core idea of PBT boils down to two things:

-- Define a property with constraints and invariants.
+- Define a property with pre-conditions, constraints and invariants.
 - Exercise and evaluate the property by generating inputs that comply with the constraints.

-The standard way is to generate (pseudo)-random inputs, run the property, and shrink the input when the property fails.
+The standard way of most PBT tools is to generate (pseudo)-random inputs, run the property, and shrink the input when the property fails.

 There are many more ways you can make use of the core idea, though.